Skip to content

 • Self-hosted video - These are videos you host on your own server.
 They should always be in MP4 format and entered as a URL, meaning the URL should always end in ".mp4."
 It can't be an embed code or a regular ".com" link.
 Name your video and paste the URL.

-💡If using Cloudfare Stream for self-hosted videos, use the manifest URL below for optimal playback:
+💡If using Cloudflare Stream for self-hosted videos, use the manifest URL below for optimal playback:

 https://customer-{customer-id}.cloudflarestream.com/{identifier}/manifest/video.m3u8

 This URL enables adaptive streaming by providing multiple video renditions, ensuring smooth playback across various network conditions.
 The watch.mp4 URL is intended only for embedded content and may not function correctly for self-hosted video delivery.
-More information from Cloudfare can be found here
+More information from Cloudflare can be found here.

 Foleon stock assets